demo835/tensorflow-1/README.md

 #### Also, please include the instructions necessary to:

 #### Run your example.
-The LSTM NN included in this project requires python, tensorflow, and Keras installed on your computer.
+The LSTM NN included in this project requires an internet connection to access the text trainer file, as well as python, tensorflow, and Keras installed on your computer.
 Enter a terminal and browse to the project folder.
 Type main.py and press enter.
 The script will take a few minutes to finish one cycle (epoch).
 It will likely take hours or days to complete all recommended epochs.